-Make your daughter a trendsetter by giving her this timeless name.
+Make your daughter a trendsetter by giving her this splendid name.
 Clementine is a female form of Clement and means ‘mild or merciful’.

-If you want to look beyond conventional virtue names like Faith and Hope, you can pick the elegant name, Constance.
+If you want to look beyond conventional virtue names like Faith and Hope, you can pick the grandiose name, Constance.
 It means ‘constant’.

 The name Deianira belongs to Hercules’ beautiful wife.
 But you’re more likely to hear its variation, Dayanara.
 It’s up to you to pick any one for your daughter.
 Deianira means ‘man-destroyer’.

 If you want something substantial and dramatic, pick the name Demetria after the Greek goddess of earth.
 You’ll also get the fab nickname, Demi with it.
 Demetria means ‘earth mother’.